 Are you looking for the best handrail for your deck?
 Well, this is it!
-These handrails are great for a home that is build with lots of wood.
+This wood railing is great for a home that is build with lots of wood.
 If your home has tongue and groove pine paneling, or large timber beams for rafters and posts that provide structure, or massive logs that make the walls, then this is definitely the handrail for your home!
 There isn’t anything quite like it!

 This is a nice application of branch railing mixed in with strong geometric shapes.
 What an awesome look for this patio railing with the strong diagonals of lumber and sinuous organic shapes of the branches.